 Click on your user profile and select 'My Profile' from the drop-down.

 Step 3: Create a Token

-3. Navigate to the Security page & click on the Create Token button.
+Navigate to the Tokens page on the left-hand side and click on the 'Create Token' button.

-Renewing the PAT in a year might be the best compromise, or if you want minimal hassle and are confident about how this token is to be used, and so aren't too worried about the security implication, then select "never" expire.
-(After all, you can return to this screen and revoke any PAT, at any time, even if you initially set it to never expire).
+Renewing the PAT in a year might be the best compromise.
+Or, if you want minimal hassle and are confident about how this token is to be used, and so aren't too worried about the security implication, then select 'Never' expire.
+After all, you can return to this screen and revoke any PAT at any time, even if you initially set it to never expire.